-- 1. The minimum 100-foot Buffer is delineated landward from: - a.)
-The mean high water line of tidal water; - b.
+- 1. The minimum 100-foot Buffer is delineated and expanded as described in A2 below, based on existing field conditions landward from: - a.
+The mean high-water line of tidal water; - b.
 The edge of each bank of a tributary stream; and - c.
 The upland boundary of a tidal wetland. - 2.
 The Buffer shall be expanded beyond the minimum 100-foot Buffer as described in §A1 above and the minimum 200-foot Buffer as described in §A3 below, to include the following contiguous land features: - a.
 A steep slope at a rate of four feet for every one percent of slope or the entire steep slope to the top of the slope, whichever is greater; - b.
 A nontidal wetland to the upland boundary of the nontidal wetland; - c.
 The 100-foot buffer that is associated with a Nontidal Wetland of Special State Concern as stated in COMAR §26.23.06.01; - d.
-For an area of hydric soils or highly erodible soils, the lesser of: - (i) The landward edge of the hydric or highly erodible soils; or - (ii) Three hundred feet where the 300 foot expansion area includes the minimum 100-foot Buffer. - 3.
-Applications for a subdivision or for a development activity on land located within the RCA requiring site plan approval after July 1, 2008 shall include: - a.
-An expanded Buffer in accordance with §A (2) above; or - b.
-A Buffer of at least 200 feet from a tidal waterway or tidal wetlands; and a Buffer of at least 100-feet from a tributary stream, whichever is greater.

-- 4. The provisions of §A (3) above do not apply if: - a.
+For an area of hydric soils or highly erodible soils, the lesser of: - (i) The landward edge of the hydric or highly erodible soils; or - (ii) Three hundred feet where the 300-foot expansion area includes the minimum 100-foot Buffer. - 3.
+Applications for a subdivision or for a development activity on land located within the RCA requiring site plan approval after July 1, 2008 shall include a minimum Buffer of at least 200 feet from a tidal waterway or tidal wetlands, and 100 feet from a tributary stream: - a.
+The 200-foot Buffer may be reduced if strict application of the 200-foot Buffer would preclude either subdivision at a density of one dwelling unit per 20 acres, or an intrafamily transfer subdivision. - b.
+The reduced Buffer should be the minimum necessary to accommodate a dwelling and a sewage reserve area, as determined by the Planning Commission, but no less than 100 feet. - 4.
+The provisions of §A (3) above do not apply if: - a.
 The application for subdivision or site plan approval was submitted before July 1, 2008, and were legally recorded (subdivisions) or received final site plan approval (site plans), by July 1, 2010; - b.
 The application involves the use of growth allocation. - B. Permitted activities.